dynobase-icon

 Step 5: Deploy and Test

 SST provides a live Lambda web dashboard, making it easy to test and debug the application live.
 To test, you need to run npm start.
 Then the application will initially create the necessary AWS infrastructure.
 So initially, it will take some time.
-But after the initial start application will build and deploy quickly.
+But after the initial start, the application will build and deploy quickly.

 After that, each endpoint can be invoked and tested using the live Lambda dashboard, as shown in the image below.